solliancenet/tech-immersion-data-ai/day2-exp2/README.md

 7. On the **Add cognitive search (Optional)** tab:

-   - Expand **Attached Cognitive Services** and select your **tech-immersion-cog-services** instance.
+   - Expand **Attached Cognitive Services** and select your **tech-immersion-cogserv** instance.
 This will associate your Cognitive Services account with the Skillset you are creating.
    - Expand **Add Enrichments**, enter **tweet-skillset** as the name, and select **text** as the source data field.
 Check the box next to Cognitive Skills to select all of the options.

    ![The Add cognitive search tab is displayed, with the settings specified above entered into the form.](media/cosmos-db-add-azure-search-add-cognitive-search.png "Add cognitive search")